Rogendo/Mental-health-Chatbot/README.md

 # How to run it?

-First step is to download the models from the link https://drive.google.com/drive/folders/1ybwgK1XNG1wd8As0m9vjMdQfHmD6E9uk?usp=sharing and
+First step is to download the models from the link <a href="https://drive.google.com/drive/folders/1ybwgK1XNG1wd8As0m9vjMdQfHmD6E9uk?usp=sharing"> MODEL </a> add the model in the root project directory.

 The following instructions were tested on the Windows and Linux with Python 3.8.